 to build peace even during times of conflict.

-CEO of Unilever, Polman is a leading voice in sustainability.
+Former CEO of Unilever and Co-Founder of IMAGINE, Polman is a leading voice in sustainability.

-Unilever has set out an ambitious vision to double its corporate
+Unilever set out an ambitious vision to double its corporate

 size while reducing its overall environmental footprint and